gavofyork/graypaper/README.md

-# Graypaper: The JAM Specification
+# Gray Paper: The JAM Specification

 The description and formal specification of the Jam protocol, a potential successor to the Polkadot Relay chain.